playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

 @[inject](code/javaguide/cache/inject/Application.java)

 > **Note:** The API is intentionally minimal to allow various implementations to be plugged in.
-If you need a more specific API, use the one provided by your Cache plugin.
+If you need a more specific API, use the one provided by your Cache library.

 Using this simple API you can store data in the cache: